afforeroc/mealy-machine/README.md

 Functionalities:
 * It build a functional Mealy machine.
-* it draw and show a directed graph that represents the machine.
+* It draw and show a directed graph that represents the machine.
-* it translate strings.
+* It translate strings.

 ## Configuration manual
 This manual was designed to be done on a personal computer.<br>